break2make/tutorials/openssl_api.md

   brainpoolP512t1: RFC 5639 curve over a 512 bit prime field SM2       : SM2 curve over a 256 bit prime field
 ```
+To get the NID for these curve, which is required by openssl APIs, check https://github.com/openssl/openssl/blob/master/include/openssl/obj_mac.h

 # Links
 ## Book